Zoe Tate: Reception

 For her portrayal of Zoe, Bracknell received a nomination for Most Popular Actress at the 8th National Television Awards in 2002.
 The character's last episode was an hour-long special that aired on 22 September 2005 and was watched by 8.58 million viewers.
-In 2006, Zoe's departure from the show was named Best Exit by The British Soap Awards.Emmerdale received praise for the way it handled Zoe's sexuality.
+In 2006, Zoe's departure from the show was named Best Exit by the British Soap Awards.Emmerdale received praise for the way it handled Zoe's sexuality.
 The Daily Mirror noted in 2002 that despite being a "schizophrenic lesbian vet", "Zoe Tate is actually a fairly credible character," and that "[a]fter 10 years, she has served her time as the only serious lesbian in soap."
 In the 2006 book The Way We Are Now: Gay and Lesbian Lives in the 21st Century, Jane Czyzselska wrote that lesbian characters in British television tended to be "issuized", but singled out Emmerdale as one of the few exceptions, "where vet Zoe Tate is subject to the crazy ideas of the script writers as much as the next heterosexual character."
 Sarah and Lee from AfterEllen said in 2010: "Actress Leah Bracknell left Emmerdale in 2005 and many waved a fond farewell to the longest running and possibly the best representation of a lesbian ever to grace British soap land.
 Emmerdale is still the only soap to allow its lesbian resident to exist without having to wear a sign around her neck that constantly reinforced her sexuality.
 Sometimes she was just having a drink, or working or visiting her brother.
 No other British soap opera has managed this since."

+The Sunday Mail's Steve Hendry described Zoe as the "wealthy, lesbian vet [...] who brought more misery to the Dales than an outbreak of foot and mouth."